Homemade Strawberry Gummy Bears

 And they taste sooo good!

-Believe it or not, it’s pretty easy to make your own fruit snacks at home!
+Believe it or not, it’s pretty easy to make gummy bears with fruit juice at home!
 This recipe makes a big batch, so you can whip up enough to last the month!

 Related: Try our Grape Juice Gummy Bears too!